Nathan-Nesbitt/Welcome2TheCloud/README.md

 	$connectionInfo = array( "Database"=>$database, "UID"=>$username, "PWD"=>$password, "CharacterSet" => "UTF-8");
 ?>
 ```
-I tried to get git to not push the template code to the server but it breaks as it wants to overwrite the data that is already there.
+The push script has been configured to ignore these files, as every push to the master will overwrite the website login information.

-### Creating the environment
+#### Creating the environment

 First you need to make it so you can run the tests, I used composer which gets the dependencies for you using: `composer update`